h2r/ein/doc/faq.md

 We have not been able to figure out why this happens or a reliable reproduce.
 It happens fairly rarely for us, but it is annoying when it does.

+### Ein appears to be frozen, with no movement, and the gui screen darkens and freezes.

+Ein is a single threaded program, which means that robot callbacks, inferences, and gui callbacks are all serviced with a single thread.
+As a result, when computationally intensive tasks are being run, the gui will freeze.
+This effect occurs during calibrating the height reticles, as well as when running `fillIkMapAtCurrentHeight`.
+One way to see what is happening when this occurs is to run "Ctrl-C" to Ein in gdb and backtrace, to see what part of the code is getting stuck.

+### What is the difference between `assumeBeeHome` and `goHome`?

+The `assumeBeeHome` word sets the target position to the home position but doesn't wait.
+The `goHome` blocks until the arm arrives at the position.  `goHome` does other good stuff such as "shoring up" so the arm is in a nice crane pose. `goHome` is what you should use for most things.

+### How do I save a home position longer than a session?

+You can put arbitrary commands in the file init.back, which will be executed whenever Ein starts up, after all other initialization is complete.